Examining The Mental Health Theory Of The Limbic ADD Brain

 Dr. Amen frequently employs SPECT scans, a type of brain imaging, in his research, with conclusions drawn based on a theoretical framework.
 According to his theory, ADHD often involves decreased activity in critical areas of the brain, such as the prefrontal cortex, basal ganglia, and cerebellum.
 The identified issues in these brain structures may affect the production of dopamine, a key neurotransmitter that usually plays a crucial role in attention, motivation, and regulation of the body's basic activity level.

-Examining limbic ADD
+Examining the theory of limbic ADD

 According to Dr. Daniel Amen’s hypothesis, limbic ADHD likely affects the brain region responsible for emotional control and the "fight-or-flight" response.
 Additionally, the limbic system is thought to play a crucial role in motivation, drive, and the bonding mechanism necessary for emotional connection.